-Winter coats are not always the most stylish item you will wear, but there are some good finds that keep you looking great despite the cold.
+Extreme cold weather coats are not always the most stylish item you will wear.
+However, there are some cute winter jackets that keep you looking great despite the cold.
 Just be aware of putting fashion over function when it comes to super-cold temperatures.
 After all, it’s no good looking great if you can only last 10 minutes outside!

 Winter coats also come in different lengths, so make sure it falls on the right parts of your legs or knees.
 Any shorter and the cold can seep in, and any longer and it will feel restricting and uncomfortable.

 A hood with a ruff (like a fur lining) can also come in handy when the winds pick up.
-When I was in -40 in the Yukon last year, I was very surprised at what a difference they make.
+When I was in -40 in the Yukon last year, I was very surprised at what a difference they make, even on cute coats that look good without one.
 There is a reason all the huskie sledders use them!

 Fit is important to ensure that there are no gaps for cold air to get into.
 But, you also want some room to layer beneath it too.
 Layers make all the difference in the end.
 So, if you plan on really cold temperatures, leave room for thermal underwear, a shirt/top of some kind, then a sweater, then last comes the jacket.
 I was wearing 7 layers in -40, albeit most of them were thin.

-Fill power and material dictates how warm the coat will be.
+Fill power and material dictate how warm the coat will be.
 While there will be complementing elements like fleece lining or fur ruffs, consider the climate and assess the appropriate fill power.

-When it comes to fill, nothing beats pure goose down.
+When it comes to filling, nothing beats pure goose down.
 The higher the fill number the better.